Let's do Science!

 Data monetization can be seen to include enhanced decision-making support through a better, more effective use of data; creating a unified understanding of data and a harmonised view of all relevant data; creating conditions for data-driven work and thereby becoming a digital company; increasing process efficiency; and building common objectives, benefit concepts and mindsets when dealing with data.

-Data Products and Platforms
+Data Products, Data as a Service and Platforms

 Data is increasingly not purchased as a batch or a dataset.
 Instead data consumer is purchasing access to data.
 One reason for this is the success story of subscription economy.
 We’ve seen this with Netflix and Spotify, but also in getting access to cars and other commodities instead of buying one.
 The purchased data product is stream of data which is either retrieved on customer request or pushed to customer upon changes in content.
 This resembles more a service than product in the pure format.
 More often “data product” is consumed via productized APIs.
 Consumers are not buying APIs.
 APIs provide modern access to discover, purchase and consume given data products.
+Thus I'm also prone to deal data as a service rather than products which are owned.

 Currently only scalable option to deliver data product content to consumers (apps) are APIs.
 Just as data has to be productized, also necessary APIs must be productized.
 Commonly data owners lack skills to productize APIs, market place to sell goods in.
 Thus we need a third party - platform, which will offer productized APIs to access productized data products with modern plans including subscription.